|B.Pharm Program Details|

 I) Professional Practice Experience in Community Pharmacy (Introductory PPE 001)

-It is taken by the students in one or more Community Pharmacies selected by PPE coordinator during yearly summer vacations in the second and third years of B. Pharm. under course heading PPE001.
+It is taken by the students in one or more Community Pharmacies selected by PPE coordinator during yearly summer vacations in the third years of B. Pharm. under course heading PPE001.

 Introductory practice experiences are intended to introduce the student to pharmaceutical care.
 Service learning and shadowing are two types of experiences that accomplish this goal.